 There are small guide books in the church, and these - and any other literature on display - may be taken away free of charge.

 Visitors are always welcome.
+In 'normal' times we also welcome group visits, and if we are notified in advance, we can usually arrange to serve tea and cakes.
 If you would like to visit as a group and let us know in advance, we can usually arrange to serve tea and cakes.
 Toilets, including disabled, are available.